-The NRC is establishing rebaselined annual fees for FY 2003.
+The NRC is proposing to establish rebaselined annual fees for FY 2003.
 The Commission's policy commitment, made in the statement of considerations accompanying the FY 1995 fee rule (60 FR 32225; June 20, 1995), and further explained in the statement of considerations accompanying the FY 1999 fee rule (64 FR 31448; June 10, 1999), determined that base annual fees will be re-established (rebaselined) at least every third year, and more frequently if there is a substantial change in the total NRC budget or in the magnitude of the budget allocated to a specific class of licenses.
 The fees were last rebaselined in FY 2002.
 Based on the change in the magnitude of the budget to be recovered through fees, the Commission has determined that it is appropriate to rebaseline the annual fees again this year.
-Rebaselining fees will result in increased annual fees compared to FY 2002 for four classes of licenses (power reactors, spent fuel storage/reactor decommissioning, fuel facilities, and rare earth facilities), and decreased annual fees for two classes (non-power reactors and uranium recovery).
-For the small materials users and transportation classes, some categories of licenses will have increased annual fees and others will have decreased annual fees.
+Rebaselining fees would result in increased annual fees compared to FY 2002 for four classes of licenses (power reactors, spent fuel storage/reactor decommissioning, fuel facilities, and rare earth facilities), and decreased annual fees for two classes (non-power reactors and uranium recovery).
+For the small materials users and transportation classes, some categories of licenses would have increased annual fees and others would have decreased annual fees.

-The annual fees in §§ 171.15 and 171.16 will be revised for FY 2003 to recover approximately 94 percent of the NRC's FY 2003 budget authority, less the estimated amount to be recovered through part 170 fees and the amounts appropriated from the NWF.
-The total amount to be recovered through annual fees for FY 2003 is \$396.8 million, compared to \$345.6 million for FY 2002.
+The annual fees in §§ 171.15 and 171.16 would be revised for FY 2003 to recover approximately 94 percent of the NRC's FY 2003 budget authority, less the estimated amount to be recovered through part 170 fees and the amounts appropriated from the NWF.
+The total amount to be recovered through annual fees for FY 2003 is \$399.7 million, compared to \$345.6 million for FY 2002.

-Within the fee classes, the FY 2003 annual fees will increase for many categories of licenses, decrease for other categories, and for two categories remain the same from the previous year.
-The two largest categories of materials licensees (which together include nearly 3,500 of NRC's approximately 4,900 materials user licenses) show annual fee decreases compared to FY 2002 of 7.4 percent and 9.8 percent.
-The increases in annual fees range from approximately 1.2 percent for DOE's transportation activities to approximately 62 percent for licenses issued to distribute items containing byproduct material that require device review to persons exempt from licensing requirements of part 30.
-The decreases in annual fees range from approximately 2.7 percent for two materials categories and for the quality assurance approvals for users to approximately 53 percent for materials licenses authorizing possession and use of byproduct material, source material, and/or special nuclear material for well logging, well surveys, and tracer studies (other than field flooding).
-The fees remain the same for materials licenses authorizing possession and use of byproduct material in sealed sources for irradiation of materials where the source is not removed from its shield and licenses specifically authorizing the receipt of waste byproduct material, source material, or special nuclear material from other persons for the purpose of packaging or repackaging the material.
+Within the fee classes, the proposed FY 2003 annual fees would increase for many categories of licenses, decrease for other categories, and for one category remain the same from the previous year.
+The two largest categories of materials licensees (which together include nearly

+3,500 of NRC's approximately 4,900 materials user licenses) show annual fee decreases compared to FY 2002 of 7.4 percent and 9.8 percent.
+The increases in annual fees range from approximately 1.0 percent (for licenses authorizing receipt of radioactive waste for packaging and transfer to others for disposal) to approximately 175 percent (for rare earth facilities).
+The decreases in annual fees range from approximately 1.0 percent for DOE's transportation activities to approximately 53 percent for materials licenses authorizing possession and use of byproduct material, source material, and/or special nuclear material for well logging, well surveys, and tracer studies (other than field flooding).
+The fees remain the same for materials licenses authorizing possession and use of byproduct material in sealed sources for irradiation of materials where the source is not removed from its shield.

 Factors affecting the changes to the annual fee amounts include adjustments in budgeted costs for the different classes of licenses (including the addition of budgeted costs for NRC's homeland security activities), the reduction in the fee recovery rate from 96 percent for FY 2002 to 94 percent for FY 2003, the estimated part 170 collections for the various classes of licenses, the increased hourly rate for the materials and waste program, and decreases in the numbers of licensees for certain categories of licenses.
 In addition, there is no carryover from FY 2002 to reduce the FY 2003 fees.
 The FY 2002 fees were reduced by a \$1.7 million carryover from FY 2001.

-Table IV below shows the rebaselined annual fees for FY 2003 for representative categories of licenses.
+Table IV below shows the proposed rebaselined annual fees for FY 2003 for representative categories of licenses.